7000 COILS

 Photography : Sasha Kelley

-The name 7000COILS is inspired by a powerful Vodoun creation story that centers the primordial serpent spirit Danbala.
+7000coils: The name 7000COILS is inspired by a powerful Vodoun creation story that centers the primordial serpent spirit Danbala.
 In this cosmology, Danbala used his body—coiled 7000 times, to form the heavens, the earth, the oceans, and the rivers, laying the foundation for all life to thrive.
 That image moved us deeply.
 We saw ourselves, and our collective work, reflected in that mythology.

-To us, 7000COILS is a symbol of creation, interconnection, and the divine potential of collective movement.
+7KC: 7000COILS is a symbol of creation, interconnection, and the divine potential of collective movement.
 It speaks to the idea that when we come together, each of us a vital coil, a unique expression of energy and talent, we can generate new worlds.
 Worlds rooted in liberation, beauty, and care.
 Our name is a reminder that through unity, intentionality, and ancestral alignment, we can shape reality in ways that nourish not just ourselves, but our communities too.

 We are not just building a label, we are moving as one body, coiling and uncoiling with purpose, creating sanctuaries of sound, spirit, and storytelling.
 Each project, each offering, each gathering is another ripple in that ongoing act of creation.

-Lalin and Dan met in 2020 as fully formed artists walking parallel paths.
+7KC: Lalin and Dan met in 2020 as fully formed artists walking parallel paths.
 Dan, newly arrived in the Bay from London, was a DJ, cultural curator, creative director, and artist manager with a deep commitment to protecting the integrity of Black queer creative expression.
 Lalin was in the process of releasing her first solo project as a singer, songwriter, and producer.
 Having poured so much of herself into the music, she felt a strong resistance to handing over control to traditional gatekeepers in the music industry, people who might dictate the how, when, or in what style her work should reach the world.

 Dan, similarly, had no desire to mold themselves into someone else’s vision.
 They knew the potency of their own medicine and were seeking a space where that magic could live freely.
-Out of this shared refusal to compromise and a deep alignment in spirit, 7000COILS was born, a container for their artistic visions, ancestral callings, and community-rooted values.
+Out of this shared refusal to compromise and a deep alignment in spirit, 7000COILS was born.

-It was created as a sanctuary, a place where no one could tell us “no,” and where we could say “yes” to ourselves, and to others like us: artists who carry vision, depth, and a refusal to be shaped by extractive systems.
+It was created as a sanctuary.
+A place where no one could tell us “no,” and where we could say “yes” to ourselves, and to others like us: artists who carry vision, depth, and a refusal to be shaped by extractive systems.

 In 2021, we met B Dukes, someone who immediately felt like kin.
 As we deepened in collaboration and community, it became clear that every time we created or held space together, it was easeful, intentional, and powerful.
 By 2023, B officially joined the collective, adding another coil to the spiral of creation we’re building together.